 At school, Sir Alan demonstrated a keen interest in chess and has maintained this ever since.
 You may find out more by following this link to his chess website; British Chess Sets

-The Fellows of the Caius College have elected Professor Sir Alan Fersht FRS (Caius 1962) as Master of Caius, from 1 October 2012.
+The Fellows of the Caius College elected Professor Sir Alan Fersht FRS (Caius 1962) as Master of Caius, from 1 October 2012.

 The Copley Medal 2020 is awarded to Sir Alan Fersht FMedSci FRS.
 He has developed and applied the methods of protein engineering to provide descriptions of protein folding pathways at atomic resolution, revolutionising our understanding of these processes.

 Sir Alan will be presented with a medal at the Royal Society at a future date.